MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY

-Used bullet cartridge examination.
-Cartridge shell being placed in a microscope holder.
-Another shell (not seen) is in a similar holder for comparison.
-The shells held bullets, but were ejected from a handgun once the bullet was fired.
-Unique markings are made as the firing pin of a gun hits the back of a shell and as the shell recoils from the bullet.
+Comparing used bullet cartridges.
+Forensic scientist using a microscope to compare markings on the back of handgun cartridge shells.
+The shells held bullets, but were ejected from a gun as the bullet was fired.
+Unique markings are made as the firing pin of a gun hits the shell and as the shell recoils from the bullet.
 If a shell can be recovered from a crime scene, the markings can be analysed and compared to markings on shells test-fired from suspect guns.
 If these markings match, then the shell came from that gun.
-The markings can be recorded and kept in a database, and used if the gun is recovered at a later date.
+The markings (seen on the screen) can also be kept in a database and used if the gun is recovered at a later date.